MyroG/Advanced-local-events/README.md

-# Advanced Local events, a VRChat prefab to delay local events
+# Advanced Local events, a VRChat script to delay local events

-In Udon, it is recommended to not use any `Update` loops, like `Update` (locked to your FPS), `FixedUpdate` (locked to your screen's refresh rate, in Hz), `LateUpdate` etc. Because executing stuff every frame can be very costly.
+In Udon, it is recommended to not use any `Update` events, like `Update` (locked to your FPS), `FixedUpdate` (locked to your screen's refresh rate, in Hz), `LateUpdate` etc. Because executing stuff every frame can be very costly.
-If you need to execute things regularly, you should rather use events like `SendCustomEventDelayedSeconds` or `SendCustomEventDelayedFrames`
+If you need to execute things regularly, but not every frame, you should rather use events like `SendCustomEventDelayedSeconds` or `SendCustomEventDelayedFrames`, for instance the example below shows how to create a custom Update loop that only gets executed every 5 seconds :

 ```
+void Start()
+{
+   YourCustomLoop();
+}

 public void YourCustomLoop()
 {
+   if (enabled) //To ensure that the loops break if the script gets disabled
+   {
       //your code here
       SendCustomEventDelayedSeconds(nameof(YourCustomLoop), 5.0f); //executes YourCustomLoop every 5 seconds
+   }
 }
 ```